Shimabara Rebellion

 Matsukura Katsuie, the daimyō of the Shimabara Domain, enforced unpopular policies set by his father Matsukura Shigemasa that drastically raised taxes to construct the new Shimabara Castle and violently prohibited Christianity.
 In December 1637, an alliance of local rōnin and mostly Catholic peasants led by Amakusa Shirō rebelled against the Tokugawa shogunate due to discontent over Katsuie's policies.
-The Tokugawa Shogunate sent a force of over 125,000 troops supported by the Dutch to suppress the rebels and defeated them after a lengthy siege against their stronghold at Hara Castle in Minamishimabara.
+The Tokugawa shogunate sent a force of over 125,000 troops supported by the Dutch to suppress the rebels, which defeated the rebels after a lengthy siege against their stronghold at Hara Castle in Minamishimabara.

-Following the successful suppression of the rebellion, Shirō and an estimated 37,000 rebels and sympathizers were executed by beheading, and the Portuguese traders suspected of helping them were expelled from Japan.
-Katsuie was investigated for misruling, and was eventually beheaded in Edo, becoming the only daimyō to be executed during the Edo period.
+Following the successful suppression of the rebellion, Shirō and an estimated 37,000 rebels and sympathizers were beheaded, and the Portuguese traders suspected of helping them were expelled from Japan.
+Katsuie was investigated for misruling, and was eventually beheaded in Edo, the only daimyō executed during the Edo period.
 The Shimabara Domain was given to Kōriki Tadafusa.
 Japan's policies of national seclusion and persecution of Christianity were tightened until the Bakumatsu in the 1850s.

 Shimabara Rebellion is often portrayed as a Christian rebellion against violent suppression by Matsukura Katsuie.
-However the main academic understanding is that the rebellion was mainly against Matsukura's misgovernance by peasants, with Christians later joining the rebellion.
+However the main academic understanding is that the rebellion was mainly by peasants against Matsukura's misgovernance, with Christians later joining the rebellion.

 The Shimabara Rebellion was the largest civil conflict in Japan during the Edo period, and was one of only a handful of instances of serious unrest during the relatively peaceful period of the Tokugawa shogunate's rule.

 Leadup and outbreak

 In the mid-1630s, the peasants of the Shimabara Peninsula and Amakusa, dissatisfied with overtaxation and suffering from the effects of famine, revolted against their lords.
 This was specifically in territory ruled by two lords: Matsukura Katsuie of the Shimabara Domain, and Terasawa Katataka of the Karatsu Domain.
 Those affected also included fishermen, craftsmen and merchants.
-As the rebellion spread, it was joined by rōnin (masterless samurai) who once had served families, such as the Amakusa and Shiki, who had once lived in the area, as well as former Arima clan and Konishi retainers.
-As such, the image of a fully "peasant" uprising is also not entirely accurate.
+As the rebellion spread, it was joined by rōnin (masterless samurai) who had once served extinct local clans such as the Amakusa and Shiki, as well as former Arima clan and Konishi retainers.
+The image of a fully "peasant" uprising is also not entirely accurate.

-Shimabara was once the domain of the Arima clan, which had been Christian; as a result, many locals were also Christian.
-The Arima were moved out in 1614 and replaced by the Matsukura.
-The new lord, Matsukura Shigemasa, hoped to advance in the shogunate hierarchy, and so he was involved with various construction projects, including the building and expansion of Edo Castle, as well as a planned invasion of Luzon in the Spanish East Indies (today a part of the Philippines).
-He also built a new castle at Shimabara.
-As a result, he placed a greatly disproportionate tax burden on the people of his new domain and further angered them by strictly persecuting Christianity.
+Shimabara had formerly been the domain of the Arima clan, which had been Christian; as a result, many local people were also Christian.
+The Arima were moved out in 1614 and replaced by the anti-Christian Matsukura.
+The new lord, Matsukura Shigemasa, hoped to advance in the shogunate hierarchy by sponsoring expensive construction projects, including the building and expansion of Edo Castle, and contributed funding for a planned shogunate invasion of Luzon in the Spanish East Indies, today a part of the Philippines.
+Matsukura also built a new castle for his own clan in Shimabara.
+He placed a greatly disproportionate tax burden on the people of his new domain to pay for these policies, and further angered them by strictly persecuting Christianity.
 The policies were continued by Shigemasa's heir, Katsuie.